mr-freeman/BondEngine/README.md

 ![BondEngine](https://github.com/bondarenko-me/BondEngine/blob/master/logo.png)

 A lightweight and flexible 3D Game Engine, written in C++17, divided into architectural parts, in particular 'Components'.
-Easy to use.
-And my last C++ project so far.
+Easy to use & modern style.

 ### Components
 - Core